Third years students

-Your attention is drawn to the Examination Conventions in the on-line Undergraduate Course Handbook and on the Departmental web page.
-Since these are rather long, this is a brief resume of the most important points, and answers the most frequent questions.
+Your attention is drawn to the full Examination Conventions.
+The following information is a summary of the most important points, and answers the most frequent questions.

 Part IB exams

-The Part IB examinations in June consist of 6 general papers and 1 options paper.
+The Part IB examinations in Trinity Term consist of 6 general papers and 1 options paper.
 You are expected to attempt 4 questions on each general paper and 3 questions on the options paper.
-All the papers will be 3 hours, although the general papers will be set so that they can be done in 2.5 hours to give you time to reflect and check your answers.
+All papers will be 3 hours, although the general papers will be set so that they can be done in 2.5 hours to give you time to reflect and check your answers.

-Part IB counts 50% towards your degree: the options paper counts 8% and each of the six general papers is 7%.
+Part IB counts 50% towards your degree: the options paper is 8% and each of the six general papers is 7%.

 You must achieve Honours at Part IB in order to continue into the fourth year.
 This decision will be made on the basis of a weighted aggregate mark including Part IB, Part IA and a Practical mark, and the cut-off will typically be 40%.